getodk/docs/shared-src/docs-tech-guide.rst

   in a commit before the commit
   that adds the new binary files.

-  We will not accept Pull Requests that include binary files untracked by GLFS.
+  We will not accept pull requests that include binary files untracked by GLFS.